prasannanimbalkar/kubernetes-101/README.md

-will be having high memory requirement which which is basically dependent on the application some Port will have less memory requirement so what Cube scheduler is going to do is that it is going to go to this particular node or the number of nodes that are there so let's imagine that there are five node
+will be having high memory requirement which which is basically dependent on the application some Port will have less memory requirement so what

+Cube scheduler is
+going to go to this particular node or the number of nodes that are there so let's imagine that there are five node